Scotland Schools’ Day Event

 The day is free and lunch is provided.

 The day will feature a number of talks on policy, business and culture in Asia, together with language taster sessions in Hindi, Chinese and Japanese.
-The full programme is being finalised but is likely to be as follows:
+The 2017 programme consisted of:

 Dr Alasdair Allan MSP, Scottish Minister for International Development